What Is The Horizontal Row On The Periodic Table Called? Simply Explained

 What Is a Period on the Periodic Table?

 Let’s cut through the jargon.
-And there are seven periods in total, stretching from left to right.
-But a period is simply a horizontal row on the periodic table.
-Each period corresponds to the filling of a particular electron shell in an atom And that's really what it comes down to.
-Worth knowing..
+There are seven periods in total, stretching from left to right.
+A period is simply a horizontal row on the periodic table.
+Each period corresponds to the filling of a particular electron shell in an atom Worth keeping that in mind..

 Here’s how they’re numbered: